-Because your philosophy creates your attitude, which create your actions, which create your results, which create your life.
-Behaviors, whether they’re good or bad, compound over time.
+Your philosophy creates your attitude, which create your actions, which create your results, which create your life.
+Behaviors, whether good or bad, compound over time.

 You should try your best to live your philosophy each day.
 By performing tasks which are located on the path to your goals, you can achieve anything.